Linear Koszul Duality II - Coherent sheaves on perfect sheaves: Introduction

-As in \cite{MR} we will work with $\Gm$-equivariant sheaves of quasi-coherent $\calO_X$-dg-algebras over a scheme $X$ (for the trivial $\Gm$-action on $X$).\footnote{In a different terminology one would replace ``$\Gm$-equivariant dg-algebra'' by ``dgg-algebra'' (where dgg stands for differential graded graded).} If $\calA$ is such a dg-algebra, we denote by $\calC(\calA\Mod)$ the category of $\Gm$-equivariant quasi-coherent sheaves of $\calO_X$-dg-modules over $\calA$.
+As in \cite{MR} we will work with $\Gm$-equivariant sheaves of quasi-coherent $\calO_X$-dg-algebras over a scheme $X$ (for the trivial $\Gm$-action on $X$).\footnote{In a different terminology one would replace ``$\Gm$-equivariant dg-algebra'' by ``dgg-algebra'' (where dgg stands for differential graded graded).
+We chose this convention to emphasize the different roles played by the cohomological grading and the internal one.} If $\calA$ is such a dg-algebra, we denote by $\calC(\calA\Mod)$ the category of $\Gm$-equivariant quasi-coherent sheaves of $\calO_X$-dg-modules over $\calA$.
 (Beware that for simplicity we do not indicate ``$\Gm$'' or ``$\mathrm{gr}$'' in this notation, contrary to our conventions in \cite{MR,R2}.)
 We denote by $\calD(\calA\Mod)$ the associated derived category.
 On a few occasions we will also consider the category $\widetilde{\calC}(\calA\Mod)$ of \emph{all} sheaves of $\Gm$-equivariant $\calA$-dg-modules on $X$ (in the sense of \cite[\S 1.7]{R2}), and the associated derived category $\widetilde{\calD}(\calA\Mod)$.